1992

 Danny Hammontree)

-In the meantime the relation between Fletch and Alan collapsed.
+In the meantime, the relationship between Fletch and Alan collapsed.

 Martin: "Alan really didn't get on with Andy.
 We've always been